Why is my Amcache.hve empty?

 Hardened Server / DC Even less

-A Server hive of 5-10 MB after a year of operation is normal, not suspicious.
+A Server hive of 5-10 MB after a year is normal, not suspicious.
 Server Amcache is genuinely sparser because:

 • Servers run a stable set of services, not many ad-hoc binaries.

-• Few interactive users mean few \Users\ paths to inventory.
+• Few interactive users means few \Users\ paths to inventory.

 • Driver and device records are stable.